from training.npr.org: https://training.npr.org/sources/isabel-araiza/

 Tina Trujillo is an associate professor at the University of California, Berkeley’s Graduate School of Education.
 She is an expert on education inequality, federal educational policymaking and test-based educational reforms.

-Walter Kimbrough is president of Dillard University in New Orleans.
+Walter Kimbrough is the former president of Dillard University in New Orleans.
 Previously, he was president of Philander Smith College and held several student affairs positions.
-Kimbrough is known for his research on HBCUs and African American men in college.